A CNN-LSTM Quantifier for Single Access Point CSI Indoor Localization: Proposed Method

 Fig.~\ref{fig:Loc_System}(c) illustrates an example of CSI images collected by Intel WiFi 5300 NIC card before and after applying the filter and normalization process.
 There are noisy readings (scattered rows), caused by the fluctuation of the CSI amplitude, inside the original CSI image.
-However, after the median filter and normalization process, the quality of CSI image is improved with more consistent amplitude.
-The more detailed performance analysis will be discussed more in Subsection~\ref{sec:sim_result}.
+The CSI image is constructed with 1200 scans/rows and 90 subcarriers/columns from 3 antennae.
+Before normalization, the amplitude of subcarriers in the CSI image is unstable among different scans.
+For example, the amplitudes of subcarriers 30 to 60 reach to as high as 140 (red color) in the first 300 scans and rapidly reduce to below 60 (light blue color) from scan 300 to 1200.
+In contrast, after applying the median filter and normalization process, the amplitude of the CSI image at the same location is more consistent as show in the figure.